-Aggressive Defense Against Theft Charges in Iowa
+Aggressive Defense Against Theft Charges In Iowa

-Conviction on theft charges can have serious consequences that may hinder one’s ability to find employment, housing, or education.
-To say nothing of possible fines and jail time.
+Conviction on theft charges can have serious consequences that may hinder one’s ability to find employment, housing or education – to say nothing of possible fines and jail time.

 Are you facing theft crime charges in Iowa?
-Call Lombardi & Miler Law Firm today at (515) 206-8366 or contact us online to schedule a meeting with our theft lawyers in Des Moines!
+Call us today at 515-513-5324 or contact us online to schedule a meeting with our theft lawyers in Des Moines.

-Defining Theft in Iowa
+Defining Theft In Iowa